top of page

 Woman walking on a new path symbolizing life transitions and personal growth

-Life Transitions Therapy
+Life Transitions & Identity Shifts

 Some transitions arrive with a clear label—divorce, grief, a move, retirement, a diagnosis, a new baby, a career change.
-Others are quieter: a growing sense of disconnection, a loss of meaning, a relationship that no longer fits, or a body that is asking for a different pace.

-If you’re in a season of change, it makes sense if you feel tender, irritable, foggy, overwhelmed, or “not like yourself.”
-Transitions don’t just happen in the mind—they move through the nervous system, the body, our sense of identity, and how safe it feels to connect with others.
+If you’re in a season of change, it makes sense if you feel tender, overwhelmed, irritable, foggy, or not like yourself.

-In my work, we don’t treat your symptoms as the problem—we treat them as intelligent signals.
-Anxiety, shutdown, racing thoughts, people-pleasing, anger, numbing, or perfectionism often make more sense when we understand the patterns your system learned to survive.
+Anxiety, shutdown, racing thoughts, people-pleasing, anger, numbing, or perfectionism often reflect patterns your system learned to adapt, belong, and stay safe.

 Rainbow Amid Clouds